-With a wide and regularly changing range of collections and exhibitions, the metropolitan Wien Museum is a place for everyone’s taste, especially those that are curious about all things Vienna-related.
+With a wide and regularly changing range of collections and exhibitions on display, the Wien Museum is a place for everyone’s taste, especially those that are curious about all things Vienna-related.
 It underwent major changes in recent years when the curator and manager of the museum changed, which saw it transformed from being a rather stale and dusty museum to being a space showcasing fascinating exhibitions.
 Check out the current exhibition on the Wien Museum website.
-For visitors it is free every first Sunday of the month.
+For visitors, it is free on every first Sunday of the month.

 Photo © Wien Museum

 Entry: pay-as-you-wish on Sundays.
 Standard price is 8€ (students 2€)